schell/renderling.xyz/content/devlog/index.md

 Well, it looks like the constructed frustum can be used as a mesh, so we know the shader can handle those big numbers (they didn't seem _all that big_, anyway).

 Here's a video of the example-culling app displaying the infinite frustum.
+AABBs that should be culled are shown in red and visible AABBs are blue.

 <video controls width="100%">
   <source src="https://renderling.xyz/uploads/Screen_Recording_2024-09-28_at_11.26.03AM.mov" type="video/mp4" />
   Infinite frustum.
 </video>

+Looks okay.
 So now let's recompile the shaders and see what happens with Sponza.

 <video controls width="100%">
   <source src="https://renderling.xyz/uploads/Screen_Recording_2024-09-28_at_12.02.06PM.mov" type="video/mp4" />
   Sponza after attempting to fix frustum culling.
 </video>

-Ew. 😭
+Ew. 😭.

 It almost looks backwards, but not quite.